reportportal/docs/docs/reportportal-configuration/CreationOfProjectAndAddingUsers.md

 1. Navigate to the "Administrate" section -\> "All Users" page.

-2. Find a user and find the name of project in the "Projects and roles" section.
+2. Find a user and their project in the "Projects and roles" column.

 3. Click on the name of project.

-4. Click "remove" icon near the needed project and role.
+4. Click on "Cross" icon near the needed project.

-5. Confirm the warning message: "Are you sure you want to unassign user from the project?".
-The user will be unassigned from the current project but will stay in the system.
+5. Confirm the action. - The user will be unassigned from the current project but will stay in the system.

 >**Note:**
 Users can not be unassign from their own personal projects.